 History:

-Maranatha was a collective of jazz, rock, and soul musicians from the Buffalo, New York area.
+Maranatha was a collective of jazz, rock, and folk musicians from the Buffalo, New York area.
 The group’s origins lie during the height of the Jesus Revolution in the late 60’s through the early 70’s.
-The group was led by Jack Ledwon, a local pianist and a pastor.
-The group’s lineup also included Buffalo legend Tony Galla, a singer who released one of the most desired northern soul 45’s ever made.
+Maranatha was led by Jack Ledwon.
+He was a local pianist and a pastor.
+The lineup also included Buffalo legend Tony Galla.
+Galla was a singer who released one of the most desired northern soul 45’s ever made on Swan Records.
 The group’s diversity is showcased in their only release “Maranatha” on Mark Records.
 The date of the release is unknown but it was likely around 1974.
-Soul, rock, folk, and jazz influences are prevalent throughout the album, with five originals being performed (four written by Ledwon and one by Galla).
+Soul, rock, folk, and jazz influences are prevalent throughout the album with five originals being performed (four written by Ledwon and one by Galla).
 A full lineup of the band that performed on the album is provided below:

 Jack Ledwon: Lead Vocals (1, 6), Piano (1, 2, 5, 7, 8, 10), Electric Piano (3, 5, 6), Arrangements